 Yoga mats are ideal for those wishing to explore yoga in any of its various forms.
-But yoga mats are able to serve a multitude of other purposes as well.
-It’s great to have them under you when doing situps, pushups or working with free weights.
+But yoga mats can serve a multitude of other purposes as well.
+It’s great to have them under you when doing situps, pushups, or working with free weights.
 They’re easy to carry and can provide a nice comfortable surface for sitting on at the park.
 And yes, you can even put an old yoga mat on the floor in the shower to prevent you from slipping and hurting yourself.

 How We Ranked

-First of all we considered the various levels of firmness.
+First of all, we considered the various levels of firmness.
 A mat should never be rock hard, but it will need to be pretty firm if it’s to be used by those doing more advanced poses.
-That said, beginners will want a fairly forgiving mat.
-While those with a bit more experience may want something in between.
-At the end of the day we included a variety of firmnesses for this very reason.
+Beginners will want a reasonably forgiving mat.
+Those with a bit more experience, however, may want something in between.
+We included a variety of firmnesses for this very reason.

-Finally, while we always have our eyes open for companies that are environmentally aware.
-So in some cases we gave preference to mats that were easily recyclable over otherwise equivalent mats that were not.
-But, in the spirit of offering you a representative cross section of the best mats we included a few that present recycling challenges.
-Those would be PVC mats.
-With them, about the best you can hope for is that you find some way to repurpose them when their usefulness as a yoga mat has passed.
+Finally, we always have our eyes open for companies that are environmentally aware.
+So in some cases, we gave preference to mats that were easily recyclable over otherwise equivalent mats that were not.
+But, in the spirit of offering you a representative cross-section of the best mats, we included a few PVC mats that present recycling challenges.

 Yoga mats enable seniors to enjoy the benefits of yoga.
 This is the first and most obvious benefit of a yoga mat.
 It’s also one that will pay handsome dividends for older individuals.
 A good yoga mat will enable an older individual to explore this ancient practice (2) and in the process regain a sense of control over their physical wellbeing.

 Yoga mats help prevent injuries.
 And that’s important because, like all types of exercise, yoga carries with it the possibility of injury (3).
-Without a solid, non-slip surface beneath you that possibility is magnified.
-With a slippery floor much of the energy generated by yoga is transferred to the floor as the body tries to keep itself under control.
+Without a solid, non-slip surface beneath you, that possibility is magnified.
+If the floor is slippery, much of the yoga energy is wasted as the body tries to keep itself under control.
 A good yoga mat enables you to perform better by keeping that energy within the body.
-For the same reason the yoga mat can help you project energy more effectively if you are using it for weight training.
+For the same reason, the yoga mat can help you project energy more effectively if you are using it for weight training.

 Yoga mats allow you to practice yoga anywhere.
-As long as you have a good mat available you can practice yoga just about anywhere.
+As long as you have a good mat available, you can practice yoga just about anywhere.
 And just about any time.
-Unlike aerobics that require lots of space and noisy hopping around yoga can be practiced in virtual silence.
+Unlike aerobics that require lots of space and noisy hopping around, yoga is virtually silent.
 Your downstairs neighbors will certainly appreciate that.
-Like Thai Chi yoga can, and often is, practiced outdoors too.
+Like Thai Chi, yoga can be, and often is, practiced outdoors too.

 Yoga mats help seniors retain good balance.
 A loss of balance is one of many reasons older people tend to fall (4).
 All it takes is a single nasty fall to change the course of an older person’s life, and not for the better.
 It’s believed that each year 1 out of 3 people over 65 in the US experiences a fall that generates a serious injury.
-With many falls leading to broken bones.
+Many of those falls lead to broken bones.
 Getting down on the yoga mat and exercising can help people maintain strength and balance as they age and help prevent falls from occurring.

 Yoga mats help seniors stay flexible.
-By laying out the yoga mat and practicing on a regular basis seniors are able to retain vital flexibility.
-As we age flexibility is one of the first things to suffer.
-This is due in large part to the fact that people tend to become more sedentary as they age.
-In addition, the movements they do make tend to become narrow in scope and repetitive.
+By laying out the yoga mat and practicing regularly, seniors can retain vital flexibility.
+As we age, flexibility is one of the first things to suffer.
+That is due in large part to the fact that people tend to become more sedentary as they age.
+Also, the movements they do make tend to become narrow in scope and repetitive.
 Yoga, or any stretching routine for that matter, can help older individuals retain or regain flexibility.
 That in turn makes them better able to conduct the routine business of their lives (5) without need of assistance.

 Yoga mats can help seniors sleep better.
 It’s well-documented that seniors often have trouble sleeping (6).
 There are myriad reasons for this including arthritis pain and depression.
 But yoga has been shown to improve sleep quality in nearly everyone who practices it (7).
 Including older individuals.
 Post-menopausal women in particular are believed to benefit from the meditative aspects of yoga which increases melatonin levels and enables better quality sleep (8).

 Yoga mats can help reduce arthritis pain.
 By enabling you to practice yoga at home the yoga mat can play an important role in reducing the pain and stiffness associated with arthritis (9).
 Joint stiffness is the major cause of arthritis pain.
-And yoga has been shown to reduce arthritis inflammation which in turn relieves stiffness.
-The fact is anything that can be done to relieve stiffness is going to make living a little easier for arthritis sufferers.
+And yoga has been shown to reduce arthritis inflammation, which in turn relieves stiffness.
+The fact is, anything that relieves stiffness is going to make living a little easier for arthritis sufferers.
 Yoga also helps build and tone muscles.
 And maintaining strength as you age is one of the best ways to stave off many age-related health complications (10), including fall-related injuries.

 Q: Why should older people try yoga?